The increase in the provision due to the passage of time is recognised as interest expense.

 (v) Remeasurement of defined benefit obligation:

-Remeasurement of defined benefit obligations represents the effects of remeasurement of defined benefit obligations on account of actuarial gains and losses.
-These are not subsequently reclassifiable to the statement of profit and loss.
+Effects of remeasurement of defined benefit obligations on account of actuarial gains and losses are recognised in other comprehensive income and disclosed separately under Reserves and Surplus.
+These are not subsequently reclassified to statement of Profit and loss.

 (a) Previous year figures are given in brackets.